flaskevann/MyS3/README.md

 - Can be run from multiple computers at the same time.
 - Has two types of clients.
 A graphical interface client (Windows only) and a console client.

+IMPORTANT: *Yes, MyS3 can run on multiple computers at the same time and share the same S3 bucket.
+But MyS3 doesn't support merging of files with identical file paths.
+It creates file versions instead.
+So whoever saves his file last "wins".
+Avoid this by not writing to the same file from different locations at the same time.
+Each person using a shared bucket should put his files in his own unique folder.
+(And if your file still gets overwritten just restore it.)*

 See <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots for complete AWS and MyS3 setup.

 ### Getting Started